williamtsai666/SpacePokemon/README.md

 This repository is a interview project with specified data source to display pokemon list in Android.

-## Libraries Used
+## Tech Stack

 Kotlin with coroutine

-Hilt - dependency injection
+Hilt - Dependency injection

-Jetpack components
+Android Jetpack components

-- Lifecycles
+- Lifecycles -  Holds the information about the lifecycle state of a component (like an activity or a fragment) and allows other objects to observe this state.

-- LiveData
+- LiveData - Build data objects that notify views when the underlying data changes.

-- ViewModel
+- ViewModel -  Store and manage UI-related data in a lifecycle conscious way.

-- ViewBinding
+- ViewBinding - Easy to find views and interacts with views

-- Room
+- Room - Access app's SQLite database with in-app objects and compile-time checks.

-- Navigation
+- Navigation - Navigation between Activity/Fragment

-Glide - image loading
+Glide - Image loading

-OkHttp - baisc http/https request client
+OkHttp - Baisc http/https request client

 ## Screenshots